CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

-# Create Cost Allocation Tags for Analysis using AWS Cost Analyzer.
+# Create Cost Allocation Tags for Analysis using AWS Cost Explorer.

 Step by step instructions for using cost allocation tags.
 This method was obtained from the following website: <br>
 <a href="https://aws.amazon.com/blogs/compute/using-cost-allocation-tags-with-aws-parallelcluster">Using Cost Allocation Tags with AWS ParallelCluster"</a>